akshithambekar/cursor-dc/README.md

 6. The preview updates instantly via HMR.
 7. The new commit appears on the PR, all without leaving the browser.

 > Built in a 5-hour sprint at Cursor’s DC Hackathon.
+View the Devpost [here](https://devpost.com/software/prism-3g7c6b).

 ---